al3xandr3/T/README.md

 # T is for Table

-T makes Pandas more intuitive while extending it with DataScience tools.
+T makes Pandas more intuitive while extending it further with DataScience tools.
 In particular, Bootstrap ReSampling methods (a.k.a [Hacker Statistics](https://speakerdeck.com/jakevdp/statistics-for-hackers))

-Under the covers it uses pandas dataframe for speed and for its rich library, while extending it further.
+Under the covers it uses Pandas dataframe for speed and for its rich library.

 ## Basic Usage